 VISIT FORT DEFIANCE

 Fort Defiance is a 501(c)3 non-profit which owns and operates the grounds and historic home.
-The organization relies upon grants and paid tours for continued operations.
+The organization relies upon grants, paid tours, and meberships for continued operations.

 HOURS AND ADMISSION

 Admission: $7 per adult, $5 per child (under 14), under 5 free

 October through March

 Closed for the holidays December 22nd thru January 5th

 Fort Defiance the home was built by William Lenoir beginning in 1788 finishing in 1792.
 When the house was originally constructed there were five additional outbuildings constructed within a 75 yard radius, smokehouse, loom house, dairy, summer kitchen and corn crib.
 Today the only other original building still standing is the smokehouse.

 Lenoir's home was named for the original Fort Defiance built prior to the American Revolution.
 By the time construction of the house started the fort was abandoned.
 Today nothing remains of the frontier fort.